spiral/docs/templater/expert.md

 </block:input>
 ```

-> We would like to name this variable some non obvious way to prevent conflicts.
+> We would like to name this variable in a non obvious way to prevent any conflicts.

-Next step will be to populate such variable values based on provided data.
-We can achieve it using special evalutator specific function `createVariable`:
+The next step will be to populate these variable values based on the provided data.
+We can achieve this using special evalutator specific function `createVariable`:

 ```html
 <extends:elements.input/>